eventide-project/initializer/README.md

 The `initializer` library defines initializers that receive parameters and assign to attributes.
 It also defines the attributes, allowing the attribute visibility to be declared as well.

-NOTE: Dependencies are linked locally in the development environment via the [`path_gem` library](https://github.com/Sans/path-gem).
-Development dependencies aren't installed by RubyGems.

 ## Usage

 Include initializer and use the initializer macro to define the initializer method and attributes.